No Longer Trading

 We do supply spares and we do have some alternative routes to many parts are a far lower cost, but we have found that these can often take a little longer than the more expensive route but this is a situation that is constantly improving.

 Since the service has been handled by repaircare (this happened in 2005) there has been a considerable rise in most spares prices, until recently, the sole UK importer of spares was Connect Distribution in Birmingham of whom repaircare is a trading division.
 Overnight many spare parts prices across all the brands increased dramatically, some in excess of a 100% increase in cost.

 This is a situation that, since the demise of the group, has become even more difficult.

 These price increases, along with very limited technical information in the past and little, if any, training gave the brands a bad image in the repair industry, especially the upmarket flagship De Dietrich brand as the appliances are technically complex and low volume.

 Due to this for a long time many independent traders would either not attend these brands or, alternatively, would charge a premium to offset the additional work involved.
 Given that the spares are already expensive to start with this made the chance of an appliance being written off prematurely higher than usual as well as increasing the "hassle factor" for repairs which, especially with De Dietrich, was already high as generally speaking De Dietrich customers expect more.

-In recent times however as new management have been brought in that are much more consumer service orientated this situation has improved dramatically.
+In recent times however, as new management has been brought in that are much more consumer service orientated this situation has improved dramatically.